 DBS puts all resolutions at general meetings to a vote by electronic poll and announces the results by showing the number of votes cast for and against each resolution and the respective percentages.
-DBS appoints an independent external party as scrutineers for the electronic poll voting process.
-Prior to the commencement of the general meeting, the scrutineers would review the proxies and the proxy process.
-DBS also has a proxy verification process which has been agreed upon with the scrutineers.
-At the general meeting, mobile devices are used for poll voting.
-When shareholders register their attendance at the meeting, they are handed the mobile device with details of their shareholdings registered to the device.
-The shareholder is able to view his or her name and shareholding details which are clearly displayed on the device.
+DBS appoints an independent external party as scrutineer for the electronic poll voting process.
+Prior to the commencement of a general meeting, the scrutineer would review the proxies and the electronic poll voting system as part of the proxy verification process.
+At the general meeting, mobile devices are used for poll voting and the results of the electronic poll voting are announced immediately after each resolution has been put to a vote.
+DBS maintains an audit trail of all votes cast at the general meeting.